Price Sensitivity in Leisure: 9 Key Factors for Your Pricing Strategy

 The "9 factors affecting a consumers' price sensitivity."

 With busy everyday operations, we are aware that what you need are actionable and impactful insights on the spot.
 Congratulations!
 You've come to the right place.
+Below are the nine factors that determine how sensitive a customer is to price, each with an applied solution for leisure venues.

-You will be surprised how many of these are simple, logical, and easy-to-use.
+You will be surprised how many of these are simple, logical, and easy to use.

 1.Price-Quality Effect: